arunshinde/gcp-base-setup/README.md

 2. Test Connection:
 	- Visit http://localhost:8080/run/firebase to verify that the Firebase connection is working.

-Other GCP Product
-Coming Soon!
 This section will contain configuration and instructions for other GCP products.

 Additional Notes: